p4lang/p4-constraints/docs/language-specification.md

   }
 }
 ```
-For example, the entry restriction above demands that non-trivial matches on
+For example, the entry restriction above demands that table entries must ignore
-the IPv4 destination be only performed on valid IPv4 headers.
+invalid IPv4 destination addresses by masking them off.

 As a convenience, expressions can also be combined using `;` in place of `&&`:
 ```p4